nicklockwood/GLView/README.md

 The size of the underlying texture.
 The dimensions of the texture will always be a power of two.
 For images that have a scale of 1.0 (non-Retina) and have power-of-two dimensions, this will match the size property.

+    @property (nonatomic, readonly) CGRect clipRect;

+The clipping rectangle used to crop and resize the texture to fit the image rect.
+This rect is measured in texture pixels, so for images that are not clipped, the clipRect size will match the textureSize.

+    @property (nonatomic, readonly) CGRect contentRect;

+The content rectangle used to specify the portion of the image which is textured.
+This rect is measured in image pixels.
+In most cases the size of this rect will match the image size and the origin will be zero, however if the image content has been trimmed from its original size, the contentRect may be smaller than the bounds specified by the image size.

-    @property (nonatomic, readonly) GLfloat *textureCoords;
+    @property (nonatomic, readonly) const GLfloat *textureCoords;

-The texture coordinates used for clipping the image.
+The texture coordinates used for rendering the image.
 These are handy if you need to render the image yourself using OpenGL functions instead of using the `drawAtPoint:` or `drawInRect:` methods.
 The textureCoords array will always contain exactly 8 GLfloat values.

-    @property (nonatomic, readonly) CGRect clipRect;
+    @property (nonatomic, readonly) const GLfloat *vertexCoords;

-The clipping rectangle used to resize the texture to fit the image rect.
-This rect is measured in texture pixels, so for images that are not clipped, the clipRect size will match the textureSize.
+The vertex coordinates used for rendering the image.
+These are handy if you need to render the image yourself using OpenGL functions instead of using the `drawAtPoint:` or `drawInRect:` methods.
+The vertexCoords array will always contain exactly 8 GLfloat values.

 GLImage methods